faezlatiff/accredify/README.md

 | Name | Official email | Personal email |
 | :--: | :------------: | :------------: |
 | Muhammad Faez Bin Abdul Latiff | muhammadal.2021@scis.smu.edu.sg | faezlatiff0706@gmail.com |
+## Documentation
+Please take a look at <a href="https://polar-operation-cfc.notion.site/Accredify-API-Documentation-006c7a294daa4f4293b29d5cc0de4a2b">this link</a> for information on how to use the REST API. </br>
+If the above link does not work, try <a href="https://drive.google.com/file/d/17yn6JuWQStWsAEPZfrm-yReyGizj6Etv/view?usp=share_link">this link</a> instead.

 ## Prerequisites
 * XAMPP (to run Apache and MySQL)